Jan

 • Brief description:

-• Have you ever wanted to set up and configure a robust events system in your Drupal website, in just a few seconds?
-There’s a recipe for that.
+• Have you ever wanted to have one or more fallbacks within your Drupal tokens?
+There’s a module for that.

 • Module name/project name: